 If the inWebo service requires the use of domain name in the external inWebo identity, configure the append_domain parameter in the [username_transform] section.
-In this case, SPS automatically appends the appends the appends the appends the username on the inWebo server to authenticate the user.
-For example, if the domain is set to append_domain: example.com and the username is Example.
-User, the SPS plugin will look for the user Example.
-User@example.com on the inWebo server.
+In this case, SPS automatically appends the @ character and the value of this option to the username from the session, and uses the resulting username on the inWebo server to authenticate the user.
+For example, if the domain is set to append_domain: example.com and the username is Example.User, the SPS plugin will look for the user Example.User@example.com on the inWebo server.